Indezine Logo

 Figure 10: Send Backward option sends the selected shape one layer below

-3. This moves the selected triangle shape one layer below within the stack, as shown in Figure 11.
-Compare with Figure 7 to see the difference.
+3. This action moves the selected triangle shape one layer below within the stack, as shown in Figure 11, below.
+Compare with Figure 7, shown previously on this page, to see the difference.

 4. Triangle shape moved one step back